Philosophy (PY)

 PY 3370 Ethics and Communication (3)

 Uses philosophy and communication to examine the ethical responsibilities we have as participants in diverse communication contexts; includes reading primary philosophical texts on virtue ethics, deontology, consequentialisms, and dialogic lenses.
 Introduces perspectives from contemporary philosophers, communication ethicists, and rhetoricians.
 Students are exposed to traditional philosophical theories and contemporary applications of communication ethics from political, social, and philosophical perspectives.
-Fall of even years.
-(DICO) (INCO) (INCP)
+Falls Even.
+(DICO) (INCO)

 PY 3380 Humans and Humanoids: Ethics in Technology (3)